joleenf/clavrx_MERRA2/README.md

 entirety of Antarctica, and most of Greenland.
 This variable is being collected and passed along to
 .hdf output as 'FRACI' for later fix/use.

-3. Input files are retrieved with /clavrx-merra2/MERRA2_FILES/wget_all.sh.
+3. Input files are retrieved within the python code using [scripts/wget_all.sh](scripts/wget_all.sh) Please see
-Please see
 *[ How to Download Data Files from HTTPS Service with wget ]*(https://disc.gsfc.nasa.gov/information/howto)